vivek1986/RealMe2Pro_KnowledgeBase/MainDocument.md

 - After turning off the phone, press and hold the [Power button] and the [Volume Down button] at the same time.
 After the phone vibrates, release it, and the phone will automatically enter Recovery mode.

-1. After entering Recovery mode, select the language first.
+1. After entering Recovery mode, select the language first. ("English")

 2. Choose "Wipe Data".